 Freedom Beach is sheltered from the outside world by a ridge that rises right behind the beach.
 There are two paths down to the beach; however, I will strongly recommend a third way: the sea.

 The paths down to the beach are very steep and very long.
 It is not easy getting down to the beach and certainly not easy when you have to go back up.
-The paths are over private land and the owners charge you 200 baht (200 baht) to use them.
-If you are a group of people, it will be cheaper for you to rent a long tail boat from a nearby beach such as Patong Beach or Karon Beach.
+I will recommend renting a long tail boat from a nearby beach such as Patong Beach or Karon Beach.
 If you travel alone, you may be able to find other people to share a long tail boat.
-Even if the price ends up being more expensive than arriving over land, it is worth every baht.
 Below, you will find GPS coordinates and descriptions if you insist on using one of the paths.

 Freedom Beach is just over 200 meters long; in addition, there is a hidden beach behind the cliffs at the north end of the beach.
 At the northern and the middle part of the beach, you will find long tail boats beached; at the southern part of the beach, there is a dedicated swimming area.